 Trump to declare national emergency over coronavirus -Bloomberg, citing sources

-President Donald Trump will declare a national emergency over the deadly coronavirus, opening the door to providing more federal aid to fight the disease, Bloomberg reported on Friday, citing sources.
+U.S. President Donald Trump will declare a national emergency over the fast-spreading coronavirus, opening the door to providing more federal aid to fight the disease, Bloomberg reported on Friday, citing sources.

 The White House did not immediately respond to a request for comment on the report.
+Pressure has been mounting for Trump to declare an infectious disease emergency under a 1988 law that would allow the Federal Emergency Management Agency to provide disaster funds to state and local governments and to deploy support teams.
+The power is rarely used.
+Former President Bill Clinton in 2000 declared such an emergency for West Nile Virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)